trre123/RWKV-LM/README.md

 *   **RWKV-4:** Introduced further optimizations and improvements.
 *   **RWKV-5:** Introduced a multi-head structure and matrix-valued representations.
 *   **RWKV-6:** Introduced dynamic mixing and dynamic decay.

-The original README contains details, diagrams, and code snippets for these older versions.
-This information has been consolidated here to avoid overwhelming the reader with historical details.

-By including these images and their explanations, the description becomes much more concrete and easier to grasp.
-The visual aids help to demystify the architecture and training process, making the advantages of RWKV-7 more apparent.
-The combination of high-level explanations, simplified descriptions, and visual support provides a comprehensive and accessible overview.